A sun-warmed headstone wide enough

 I'm middle-aged and look!
 I'm having fun!

-So sweep we clean the marble table!
+So sweep we clean the granite table!

 (He below us stirs and glowers.)